doanduyhai/Achilles/README.markdown

 # Presentation #

- Achilles is an open source Entity Manager for Apache Cassandra.
+ Achilles is an open source Persistence Manager for Apache Cassandra.
 Among all the features:
  - 2 implementations: Thrift & CQL3
  - Dirty check for simple and collection/map type properties
  - Lazy loading
  - Collections and map support
  - Support for clustered entities in Thrift & CQL3
- - Support for counters
+ - Support for compound primary key and composite partition key
  - Advanced queries (slice, native or typed) in CQL3
  - Support for counters
  - Support for runtime setting of consistency level, ttl and timestamp